 Stories from the far reaches of the globe about identity, gender, childhood, disability and more that remind us how unique and similar we all are as humans.

 My Theater, by Kazuya Ashizawa; Carlotta’s Face, by Valentin Riedl and Frédéric Schuld; Rising Puppets of the Limitless Sky, by Anıl Tokur; Parwaaz, by Rahul Mehra; Twarze Faces, by Patrycja Pawęzowska; The Good Education, by Gu Yu; Learning to Skateboard in a Warzone (if you're a girl), by Carol Dysinger; Shoto, by emerging Kenyan filmmakers in Nairobi through Stories Found.

 From small towns and Native Nations, to eccentric artists and collectors, to the fate of immigrant dairy workers much closer to home, these documentary shorts will both teach and touch you.

 Analog Man, by Leslie Askew; Los Lecheros (Dairy Farmers), by Jim Cricchi; Reclamation: The Rise at Standing Rock, by Michele Noble; Let the Blonde Sing, by Rachel Knoll; The Wolf House, by Nick Clausen.

 Not your average late night shorts.
 From over-the-top comedy/horror/sci-fi to the dark side of human nature, these films will delight and disturb you.

-Tea Party, by Kevin Isaacson; Black Cloud, by Flávio Andrade; 33RPM, by Paul Gall; Backlash, by Max Moore; Bitter Dread of Scary Movies, by Cory Skloff; Bedlamite, by Aidan Cheeatow; Rest Stop, by Sean Skinner.
+Tea Party, by Kevin Isaacson; Black Cloud, by Flávio Andrade; 33RPM, by Paul Gall; Backlash, by Max Moore; Bitter Dread of Scary Movies, by Cory Skloff; Bedlamite, by Aidan Cheeatow; Rest Area, by Sean Skinner.

 Sat, Oct 12, 2019 9:00 pm